-Please be advised that the New York State Unified Court System Office for Justice Initiatives has temporarily suspended all court-based volunteer lawyer programs.
+Please be advised that the New York State Unified Court System Office for Justice Initiatives has temporarily suspended all in-person volunteer attorney programs.

 We look forward to resuming all programs at the appropriate time.